Submit an interest form to be updated regarding Pathways information sessions and details. Note the Interest Form is NOT a Sign-Up Form.

 How do I enroll in one of the L&S Pathways clusters?

-You must have finished reading the FAQs on this page to register.
-Once you have done so, during the sign-up period (Date TBD), you can click the “Sign Up” link at the top of the homepage, and follow the instructions on the sign-up form.
+The sign-up form opens on Friday, May 1 at 5:30 PM PT.
+Click the “Sign Up” link at the top of the homepage, and follow the instructions on the sign-up form.
 You should indicate whether there’s a specific cluster that you want to be in, or whether you’d be happy in any of them.
 Please note that enrollment is first-come, first-served!

 We will let you know whether you’ve been accepted into a cluster.
 We will enroll you in the cluster as soon as priority enrollment for first-year students begins.
 Once you have been enrolled, you will only be able to register for one small-unit course during the primary registration process.